 David is admitted to practice law in the Commonwealth of Pennsylvania and the U.S. District Court of Western Pennsylvania.

 David’s wide array of leadership roles in many local, national and international legal and community organizations is a trademark of his extensive career.
 He currently serves on the Board of Governors and the Finance Committee of the International Academy of Family Lawyers, North America.
-He is treasurer of the American Academy of Matrimonial Lawyers, Pennsylvania, as well as past co-chair and current member of its Finance Committee.
+He is treasurer of the American Academy of Matrimonial Lawyers, PA Chapter, as well as past co-chair and current member of its Finance Committee.
 A member and former chair of the Family Law sections of both the Pennsylvania and the Allegheny County bar associations, David remains very active, serving in committee and leadership capacities inside both organizations.
 David is also editor-in-chief of Pennsylvania Family Lawyer, the official quarterly publication of the PBA Family Law Section, a position he has held since 1995.

 David continues to garner recognition and accolades for his exceptional professional record.
-Five times in the last two decades, the PBA Family Law Section named him as a recipient of its Special Achievement Award for his dedication and commitment as editor of the Pennsylvania Family Lawyer.
+The PBA Family Law Section named him as a recipient of its Special Achievement Award for his dedication and commitment as editor of the Pennsylvania Family Lawyer.
 The PBA Family Law Section also bestowed David with a Special Recognition Award for his long-time service as editor-in chief of the same publication.
 David received the coveted Eric Turner Memorial Award in 2017, which David holds as the single most important award he has ever received.
 The Pittsburgh Business Times named David as a Diamond Award winner in 2015, recognizing his leadership within both Pollock Begg and the Pittsburgh business community.
 The Washington County Bar Association presented David with a Years of Service Award in 2015, recognizing his more than 40 years of service to the legal profession.
 The Jewish Community Center, the National Council of Jewish Women and the Pennsylvania Bar Institute have all bestowed recognition on David for fundraising, volunteerism and professional excellence.